mattyleecifer/deadswitch/README.md

 The deadswitch will send out a warning at halfway and 3/4 to remind the user to reset the switch.

+It currently saves a file for persistence - **this file has your auth/key in plaintext** so be careful with it.
+The file basically enables running the deadswitch without flags - you can set a script to automatically run ./deadswitch on boot to make it resistant to resets.

 ## Flags
 -days - Number of days before the dead switch triggers